 The National Institute for Automotive Service Excellence grants accreditation to automotive technology programs that meets its curriculum standards through its National Automotive Technicians Education Foundation.
 The Institute's ASE Certification for individual auto techs provides a credential to experienced professionals who successfully complete the ASE certification exams.
 To qualify to take ASE exams and attempt certification, techs must have at least two years of on-the-job experience, or a combination of one year of job experience and a two-year degree from an accredited automotive technology program.

-Schools for Automotive Mechanics in New Hampshire are listed below.
+Resources for Auto Mechanics in New Hampshire